 3. After grinding the olives into a paste, this paste gets mixed for a while (usually for 20 to 45 minutes).
 This is done so the olive paste will start to release small droplets of oil.

 4. And in the last step of the olive oil production process, the oil gets finally separated from the remaining components.
 This is done by presses (traditionally).
-Imagine big metal disks that they spread the olive paste on top of them (like butter on toast) and then they add each one on top of the other (like a huge sandwich).
-In the end, they get squeezed with a big weigh on top, so each layer starts to release small drops of oil.
+Imagine big metal disks that spread the olive paste on top of them (like butter on toast) and then they add each one on top of the other (like a huge sandwich).
+In the end, they get squeezed with a big weight on top, so each layer starts to release small drops of oil.
 The oil that gets released is the 'extra virgin' olive oil and is ready for use.

-NOTE: In olive oils that are not 'Extra Virgin' or 'Virgin' step 3 is when they heat the oil and take them through a chemical process and add solvents.
+In olive oils that are not 'Extra Virgin' or 'Virgin' step 3 is when they heat the oil and take them through a chemical process and add solvents.
 Those are the so-called refined olive oils.
 REAL, PURE olive oil is not heated and has no other additives.